layilin/SP23-33852/_annotations/all_books.md

 [plant] 43.605n This word is Indian.
 "Cacao" derives from the Nahuatl word *cacahuatl*.
 The scientific name for cacao, *Theobroma cacao*, also includes a Greek term that translates to "food of the gods."

 43.606n.
 Persian.
-Now Iran, the Persian empire which, at its height, spanned from Egypt through southwestern Asia to India.
+Now Iran, the Persian empire spanned from Egypt to southwestern Asia and India at its height.

 43.606n.
 Arabia Felix.
 The name Ptolemy gave to the south and southwest of Arabia because of its fertile landscape.

 43.606n.
 Constantinople.
 Present-day Istanbul.

-44.618 Celsus.
+[person] 44.618 Celsus.
 Aulus Cornelius Celsus (14-37 CE), Roman medical writer and author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
 Celsus here used to refer to a general doctor.

 [plant] 44.625 tamarind-vista.
 The tamarind tree (*Tamarindus indica*) produces a fruit with a sticky, acidic pulp that has been used as a food ingredient for thousands of years.
 It is probably native to tropical Africa and Madagascar, but it had spread to the Caribbean by the eighteenth century.